KristianLonergan/gif-search-app/README.md

 ## GIF Search Application

-A small React application that allows you to search for gifs
+A small React application that allows you to search for gifs and shows the top 5 trending GIF's at that moment in time.

 ### How to run
 1. Clone repo